RarOks1008/010-anotez/README.md

-# 010-anotez
+# Anotez

-Ninth, responsive, website created using Laravel and JavaScript made in my third year of studying.
+*Ninth, responsive, website created using Laravel and JavaScript made in my third year of studying.*